 Morgan Strode's black Fleetwood (seen in the driveway when he is talking to Laurie early in the movie) belonged to John Carpenter, while the Phelps Garage truck was owned by the company that catered for the film.

 The title of the movie was originally going to be called "The Babysitter Murders", but the producer, Irwin Yablans, suggested the story would be significant if it revolved around a holiday, resulting in the name "Halloween."

 The film takes place primarily in Haddonfield, Illinois.
 Haddonfield, NJ is the home town of screenwriter Debra Hill.

 On the 25th anniversary disc, John Carpenter states that the original title sequence was to show a long shot of a sidewalk ending with a Halloween mask on the floor.
 The idea was dropped and the more iconic title sequence of the Jack O'Lantern was used.

 None of the comic books ("Neutron Man," "Tarantula Man," etc.) in Tommy's collection are real.
 Copies of Howard the Duck comics stood-in for the fictional titles.

 Features groundbreaking use of Panavision's recent panaglide camera system as operated by Raymond Stella.

-(at around 17 mins) The audio of the bullies telling Tommy, "He's gonna get you!
-The Boogieman is coming!" is sampled in the beginning of White Zombie's cover of "I'm Your Boogie Man" sung by Rob Zombie who would later go on to direct Halloween (2007).
+The audio of the bullies telling Tommy, "He's gonna get you!
+The Boogieman is coming!" is sampled in the beginning of White Zombie's cover of "I'm Your Boogie Man" sung by Rob Zombie who would later go on to direct Halloween (2007) and Halloween II (2009).